 Pricing greatly depends on how much you will spend on providing your services and running your business.

-You want to create a pricing structure that is in line with your customer expectations and covers the cost of running your agency.
+You want to create a pricing structure that aligns with your customer expectations and covers the cost of running your agency.

 Here are some of the expenses you need to consider while making your pricing structure:

-Office expenses: Whether you are working from the office or home, with a team or as an individual, you need to spend for the operational cost that includes rent, utilities, equipment, maintenance, supplies, etc.
+Office expenses: Whether you work from the office or home, with a team, or as an individual, you need to pay operational costs, which include rent, utilities, equipment, maintenance, supplies, etc.

 Service expenses: Investment in multiple tools and software to run marketing campaigns for your clients.
-This list generally includes task management software, CRM tool, SEO tool, email marketing software, designing tool, social media automation software, etc.
+This list generally includes task management software, CRM tools, SEO tools, email marketing tools, designing tools, social media automation tools, etc.

 Since this blog revolves just around social media services, you can stick with the expense of social media marketing software.